-While home for the holidays my freshman year of college, I announced to my dad, “I want to go to Spring Training this year!”
-Since my conversion to become a die-hard baseball fan—one that traveled across the country just to visit MLB stadiums—a decade prior, my Spring Break from school never cooperated to fall conveniently in March so we could fly to Phoenix for preseason games.
-Until then.
+While home for the holidays during my freshman year of college, I announced to my dad, “I want to go to Spring Training this year!”
+Since turning into a die-hard baseball fan a decade before (one that traveled across the country just to visit MLB stadiums!), my Spring Break had never cooperated.
+Instead of falling in March so we could conveniently fly to Phoenix for preseason games, my school always seemed to schedule our week off in April… Until I graduated and moved away.

 Three months later, we landed in the desert, drove a rental car to Aunt B’s house, and sorted out our schedule for the next four days.
 With three pairs of tickets, we had a jam-packed vacation ahead of us but still set aside plenty of time for fun and exercise with Aunt B.